-Student Name: \
+Student Name:

 Directions for District: Give this form to the physician/mental health professional.
 Retain with student's records.
 Do not send to RIDE.
+Spanish and Portuguese versions of this form can be found at www.ride.ri.gov/assessment-exemptions.